Table of Contents

 If you’re an online retailer, chances are you’ve struggled with shopping cart abandonment: the phenomenon of shoppers adding items to their carts, then leaving your site before completing checkout.
 Cart abandonment is an issue faced by ecommerce businesses of all sizes, and while it may seem like an uphill battle, there are steps you can take to increase conversions.

-By understanding shopping cart abandonment and why your customers abandon their carts, you can improve your customer’s shopping experience and turn more browsers into buyers.
+Understanding shopping cart abandonment and why your customers abandon their carts can improve the shopping experience and turn more browsers into buyers.

 What is shopping cart abandonment?

 Shopping cart abandonment is an ecommerce term used to describe visitors adding items to an online shopping cart but exiting the website without completing the purchase.
-Shoppers abandon carts for a variety of reasons, including hidden fees, complicated checkout processes, and high shipping costs.
+Shoppers abandon carts for various reasons, including hidden fees, complicated checkout processes, and high shipping costs.

 How is cart abandonment rate calculated?

-The cart abandonment rate for any given store can be calculated with this formula:
+The shopping cart abandonment rate for any given online store can be calculated with this formula: